cpbotha/cpbotha.github.io/content/posts/2003-04-07-fly-little-birdy-fly.md

   - xfree86

 ---
 My [Radeon DRI resume patch][1] has been integrated into XFree86 CVS by Kevin Martin.
 Yaaaaaay!
-Now it&#8217;s only a question of time before it&#8217;ll propagate into all other XFree86 branches and _eventually_ even into operating system distributions.
+Now it’s only a question of time before it’ll propagate into all other XFree86 branches and _eventually_ even into operating system distributions.

  [1]: /software/dri_resume/